AarshBatra/biteSizedAQ/2.air.pol.units.explainer/README.md

 children, the elderly, and individuals with pre-existing health conditions.

-Technically no level of PM2.5 is good for us, which is why WHO overtime reevaluates it’s official guidelines and updates these guidelines, as new research in areas with low PM2.5 concentrations surfaces.
+Technically no level of PM is good for us, which is why WHO overtime reevaluates it’s official guidelines and updates these guidelines, as new research in areas with low PM2.5/PM10 concentrations surfaces.

 ## Pollutants Measured in Parts Per Billion (ppb)

-Ozone (O3), Nitrogen Dioxide (NO2), Sulfur Dioxide (SO2), and Carbon Monoxide (CO) are all measured in parts per billion (ppb), indicating the number of pollutant molecules per billion air molecules.
+Ozone (O3), Nitrogen Dioxide (NO2), Sulfur Dioxide (SO2), and Carbon Monoxide (CO) are some of the pollutants that are all usually measured in parts per billion (ppb), indicating the number of pollutant molecules per billion air molecules.
 For instance, a measurement of 50 ppb means there are 50 molecules of the pollutant for every billion air molecules.

 Don’t be fooled by the seemingly insignificant 50 molecules of these pollutants per billion air molecules!
 Even at this low concentration,